 Tuition fees: FREE – fully funded by Scottish Government to children resident in Scotland.
 (Regrettably we cannot take students from outside of Scotland)

 The pupils have timetabled dance classes for one and a half hours within the normal school day.
 In addition specialist pupils have ‘late’ classes until 5.45pm, Monday to Friday .The amount of hours spent on dance increases as the pupils progress through the school, building to approximately 22 hours in the senior school.
 Some Saturdays are required for rehearsals or exam coaching.

 Throughout the training programme, classical ballet underpins the dancers’ development.
-In the formative years, this is supplemented with creative movement, corps be ballet class, movement dynamics and spatial awareness class, conditioning, and drama, which assists with expressive movement and artistic development.
+In the formative years, this is supplemented with creative movement, corps be ballet class, national dance, contemporary, conditioning, singing and drama, which assists with expressive movement and artistic development.

-Further dance genres are introduced into the curriculum from the third and fourth years: modern, tap, jazz, contemporary and choreography, repertoire, pas de deux and singing.
+Further dance genres are introduced into the curriculum from the third and fourth years: modern, tap, jazz, repertoire, pas de deux.

 Contextual studies are provided at all levels to provide the pupils with knowledge and understanding of music, anatomy and history.
 External dance exams are taken in RAD classical ballet and ISTD modern, national and tap.